passcod/caretaker/index.markdown

 - Recording and editing the changelog
 - Publishing and announcing the release

-Once all that work is done, and the release is out in the world, the release manager's role is over, and the project returns to a dormant or idle state, awaiting the next release manager to step up, if and when needed.
+Once all that work is done, and the release is out in the world, the releaser's role is over, and the project returns to a dormant or idle state, awaiting the next releaser to step up, if and when needed.

-The “permanent” members of the project mentioned above are **caretakers**.
+The “more permanent” members who can assign releasership mentioned above are **caretakers**.

 Caretaking responsibilities are: